SYam9876/Fruit_Recognition_System/README.md

 This project demonstrates the application of deep learning in computer vision by recognizing and classifying **9 types of fruits** from user-uploaded images.
 It is designed as an end-to-end web solution integrating model training, backend deployment, and frontend UI.

-Developed as a part of the B.Tech Minor Project at **Government Engineering College, Palakkad**, under the guidance of **Dr. Sabitha S**, this project showcases our ability to translate AI theory into real-world applications.

 ---

 ## Objectives